 Your Private Tour in Germany and Austria

-• Breakfast (at hotel) lunches and two of your dinners.
+• Breakfast (at hotel) and two of your dinners.
 We find that most people – after a buffet breakfast and a satisfying lunch, are really not that hungry for another “full meal” in the evening.
 Therefore, we don’t list “all dinners included” because then people feel compelled to eat those three squares per day.
-You will be fed well enough, guaranteed.
-When dinner tab is being picked up as part of your tour, you are welcome to have two alcoholic drinks per person.
+Lunches are a fun event where we usually go to a grocery store deli counter and get a picnic together, or eat inside a comfortable store environment (just as the locals do) When dinner tab is being picked up as part of your tour, you are welcome to have two alcoholic drinks per person.
 Beer or wine included up to two glasses per person per meal lunch or dinner.
 Bottles of wine are not included unless your guide purchases them.

 • Spacious double occupancy room, all with private bath/shower.